JiwooJiyof/penny_project/deliverables/deliverable-5/developer.md

 This is responsible for running the server and connecting to the database.

 ### frontend
 The frontend is stored in "Penny/lib" and is written in dart.
 It utilizes the flutter framework.
+There are two main folders.
+Pages and widgets.
+With each folder containing the respective pages and widgets.
+The main pages are the home page, login page, sign up page, as well as the select product page.

+# Accessing the project
+We will give full access to our github repository to our partner.
+Our partner is an experianced developer with lots of experience with all of these technologies.